pabtomas/dotfiles/exodia/README.md

 ### What did you plan for the next releases ?
 How can I contribute to this project ?

 You probably noticed that Exodia does not have a first major release.
 Why ?
 Because Exodia is ready to be used but is not mature.
+To go further, Exodia needs:
+- feedbacks for its implemented features,
+- to be rewritten with better tools,

-To go further, Exodia needs feedbacks for its implemented features.
-Expect breaking changes in the next releases.
+Expect big breaking changes in the next releases, among them:
+- Programming language shift: currently Exodia is written in Golang.
+This choice is only motivated by the fact that Golang is stable and has a large and complete APIs for Exodia needs.
+But for many reasons:
+    1. garbage collector or unsafe memory management (choose your sick horse),
+    2. the need to make Shell scripting around a Golang project,
+    3. no Union and Enumeration types without alternatives (or with some awkward workarounds that fails to emulate correctly these features),
+    4. functions with multi return values (it is a featurisis when a language has already pointers and structs),
+    5. modules privacy managed with letter case (can I suggest a `pub` keyword ?),
+    6. minimal error handling: no `try`, `catch` or `errdefer` keywords.
+Manage them with an `if` statement or ignore them.
+    7. no Optional type,
+    8. limited `const` keyword: not usable with Arrays, user types or something a little bit more complex than a primitive.
+    9. no need of explicit management for returned values (it is easy to skip them because the compiler does not complain)

+when a better alternative will be stable, Exodia will be rewritten with.
+- Template Engine shift (it will follow the programming language shift)
+- Markup language shift (again: this task will follow the programming language shift)
+- Removal of features made with bad design choices

 With time, Exodia will be more stable.
 If you want to contribute and see Exodia growing, use Exodia for your project and open an issue later to see how we could improve it together.
 Any elaborated feedback will make Exodia better.
 So do not hesitate to open an issue: this is currently the best way to contribute.